nickoala/telepot/README.md

 The job done by telepot so far has been quite trivial, nothing more than adding a thin layer of Python on top of the Bot API.
 I have been calling it a *wrapper*.

 In 3.0, telepot has grown up to be more appropriately called a *framework*.
 I have introduced some useful features that support writing more sophisticated programs.
-While I don't have time to say more right now, more documentations are definitely coming.
+While I don't have time to say more right now, **more documentations are definitely coming**.

 The code has been uploaded.
 Feel free to look at the [guess-a-number](https://github.com/nickoala/telepot/blob/master/examples/guess.py) and [chatbox](https://github.com/nickoala/telepot/blob/master/examples/chatbox.py) examples, both of which make use of the new features.